Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 Design overlay usually used to add information to the existing views.
 This concept will be explained clearly when necessary in the design viewpoints section which is 5.

 ### 4.8 Design Rationale
+*How is the program designed?
+Don't go into detail, just explain the higher level concepts.*

 ### 4.9 Design Languages
 ## 5. Design Viewpoints
 ### 5.1 Introduction